Nenuphar12/MySportMap/README.md

 1. If you have not already, go to https://www.strava.com/register and sign up for a Strava account.
 2. After you are logged in, go to https://www.strava.com/settings/api and create an app.
 3. You should see the “My API Application” page now.
-Set the following informations :
+Set the following information :
   - Category: Visualizer
   - Authorization Callback Domain: redirect
   - Optional setup